F. Scott Fitzgerald was right… ?

 It’s now four years since Sew Good Namibia was launched – a long gestation period when you realise that it was back in 2016, when I visited Jakarta for the first time, that I started to think seriously about the impact of Western lifestyles on the global environment and how I could throw my energies into trying to live more sustainably, and get my fellow Namibians to do the same.

-We now receive regular messages from companies keen to supply us with unwanted materials that we can turn into new product lines – such as these burlap and jute coffee-bean sacks that Amory fashions into sets of plant-pot holders/storage containers (which became a best seller overnight).
-Donating to projects such as our’s doesn’t just solve a logistical problem for these businesses but burnishes their reputation as enterprises who get the ‘ecofriendly’ message and want to support the local-is-lekker philosophy.
+We now receive regular messages from companies keen to supply us with unwanted materials that we can turn into new product lines – such as these burlap (jute) coffee-bean sacks that Amory fashions into sets of plant-pot holders/storage containers (and which became a best seller overnight).
+Donating to projects such as ours doesn’t just solve a logistical problem for these businesses but burnishes their reputation as enterprises who get the ‘ecofriendly’ message and want to support the local-is-lekker philosophy.

 But the message is here, and it’s here to stay.
 I no longer believe that people are just shrugging and ignoring the small steps they can take to halt Earth’s destruction, nor are they suffering from eco-fatigue.
 The burgeoning green ethos is captured so beautifully in a quote I am seeing more and more online: Start where you are.
 Use what you have.
 Do what you can.